The Sacramento-San Joaquin Delta has long been the subject of intensive study.

 Yet, not all of these studies have incorporated or proposed good science.
 Further, resource managers have only sporadically incorporated findings from the best science into the design and implementation of management actions intended to protect and restore the ailing estuary.

-The more difficult challenges in the Delta need sound science to inform decision making.
 Many of the most pressing Delta stressors remain largely unaddressed after a decade and a half of targeted efforts by multiple federal and state agencies.
 It is essential that sound science is available to regulators, because state and federal agencies are required to utilize the “best available science” in their decision making process.
 These decisions often have far reaching impacts on all corners of California, including the Delta.